 Ohio National Guard JJHuddle Ohio HS Football Team and Player Of the Week awards

-You vote, you decide...who had Ohio's best individual performance in Week 7?
-Find out who the nominees for the Ohio National Guard JJHuddle Ohio Football Player of the Week are here and how to pick the winner.
+You vote, you decide...who had Ohio's best Team performance in Week 7?
+Find out who the nominees for the Ohio National Guard JJHuddle Ohio Football Team of the Week are here and how to pick the winner.
 The choices are impressive...

 JJHuddle is proud to announce a new partnership with the Ohio National Guard that will impact Ohio High School Football (and Basketball) positively during the 2012-2013 school year.
 Here’s how…